 One of the overall ECC-Net objectives is to resolve consumer disputes without the need for parties to engage with the court process.
 When an agreement cannot be reached directly with the trader and the matter cannot be resolved with our intervention, we may suggest engaging the services of a competent ADR (Alternative Dispute Resolution) entity, which offers dispute resolution procedures, without prejudice to legal action.
 In some instances, we may be in a position to transfer your case directly on to the competent body, monitor progress and update you accordingly whilst the case is pending with the ADR body.
 In instances where the relevant settlement procedure can be instigated by the consumer directly, we may provide you with the contact details of the competent ADR entity and the information in respect of the settlement process.

-As part of our work is assisting consumers with their cross-border complaint, ECC-Net is in a unique position to document the problems consumers face when buying goods and services within the EU, Iceland and Norway.
+As part of our work is assisting consumers with their cross-border complaint, ECC-Net is in a unique position to document the problems consumers face when buying goods and services within the EU.
 Based on your consumer experiences, the ECC-Net pools its knowledge and expertise, and works with enforcement authorities, national and European stakeholders in the collective interest of consumers; this includes providing input for new legislative proposals or sectors that, in our opinion, need further enforcement and protective measures for consumers.

 The ECC-Net takes the protection of consumers’ personal data very seriously.
 Your data will exclusively be collected, saved and used to process your complaint within the network of the European Consumer Centres and to safeguard your interests.
 However, all submitted information will be handled according to the national law governing data protection.
 In some countries this includes your data to be accessible to the public upon demand.
-This is the case for all data shared with ECC Denmark, ECC Finland, ECC Norway and ECC Sweden (Information on the principle of public access on the Swedish Government website).
+This is the case for all data shared with Denmark, Finland, Norway and Sweden (Information on the principle of public access on the Swedish Government website).
 For this, we need your agreement.
-The « privacy statement » edited by the European Commission informs you about how we use your personal data as well as your rights regarding its use.
+The data « privacy statement » edited by the European Commission edited by the European Commission informs you about how we use your personal data as well as your rights regarding its use.

 Your feedback is important to us.
 Your compliments, suggestions or complaints allow us to improve our services and the way we communicate.